Infraste03/KGE_RS/README.md

 hpc/
 ```

-Fashion v1 and Fashion v3 have separate preprocessing and model configurations
+Fashion-Random and Fashion-Heavy use separate preprocessing and model
-because they correspond to different sampled interaction datasets.
+configurations because they correspond to different user-selection strategies
+and interaction datasets.

 # 17. Main B2B Results